kquist/DoubleML-Python/LassoLogitCV_documentation.md

-#Class: RidgeLogitCV
+#Class: LassoLogitCV
-The RidgeLogitCV class is an implementation of an estimation of a logistic regression with an L-1 penalty parameter chosen using k-fold leave-one-out cross validation
+The LassoLogitCV class is an implementation of an estimation of a logistic regression with an L-1 penalty parameter chosen using k-fold leave-one-out cross validation
 #Model Explanation
 A logistic regression model is a linear model for classification also referred to as a "logit" model.
 In this model, there are two possible outcomes, 1 and 0.
 The probability that outcome "1" occurs given X and beta is as follows: